 Another crucial component of India’s financial industry is the insurance industry.
-Insurance industry has been expanding at a fast pace.
-The total first year premium of life insurance companies reached Rs 2.59 lakh crore (US$ 36.73 billion) in FY20.
+The insurance industry has been expanding at a fast pace.
+The total first-year premium of life insurance companies reached Rs 2.59 lakh crore (US$ 36.73 billion) in FY20.

 Along with the secondary market, the market for Initial Public Offers (IPOs) has also witnessed rapid expansion.
 In 2019, US$ 2.5 billion was raised across 17 IPOs.

 Furthermore, India’s leading bourse, the Bombay Stock Exchange (BSE), will set up a joint venture with Ebix Inc to build a robust insurance distribution network in the country through a new distribution exchange platform.